30 Coolest Things to Do Around Ubud, Bali

 Ubud is known by many for its rice fields and yoga retreats, but we love it because it’s the perfect mix of epic adventures and heartfelt experiences.
 Ubud is also the perfect base for day trips such as exploring Mount Batur volcano, hidden waterfalls and authentic East Bali.

-You can spend 5 days or two weeks in Ubud and you won’t be bored!
+You can spend a week or two in Ubud and you won’t be bored!

 Things to Do in Ubud